Abe1985/RepData_PeerAssessment1/PA1_template.md

 **Create a new dataset that is equal to the original dataset but with the missing data filled in.**
+In the following R-code chunck i created a copy of the activity matix names activityimp.
+The for loop looks at every entry in the steps column of the activityimp matrix.
+If there is an NA value it replaces the vale with the mean stored to the corresponding value in the labels column.
+It will pull it out of the list of the means for each intervall created above.
+The summary fuction shows there are no NAs left after the imputation.

 ```r
 activityimp <- activity